 The pyramid at Seila (Silah or Sila) is the northernmost pyramid of the group.
 It is sits to the south of Kom el-Hammam on the east of the Fayoum Oasis near to the necropolis of Meidum.

 The pyramid was composed of four courses of limestone bound by clay and sand mortar.
 It is aligned on a north-south axis with an almost perfect cardinal orientation.
 No internal chambers have been found but the central core of the pyramid is damaged and it is suggested that this may be the work of tomb robbers so it is possible that there were internal chambers when it was intact.
-There remains of a brick and stone portico which held an offering altar and statue have been found at the site implying that there was an active cult here at some point.
+The remains of a brick and stone portico which held an offering altar and statue have been found at the site implying that there was an active cult here at some point.

-The remains of builders marks and inscriptions on a limestone stele and an offering table confirm that the pyramid was built by Sneferu.
+The remains of builder’s marks and inscriptions on a limestone stele and an offering table confirm that the pyramid was built by Sneferu.
 Sneferu’s name is inscribed within a cartouche whereas his name when recorded at the Bent Pyramid at Dashur is inside a serekh (palace facade).
 This has led to suggestions that the Bent Pyramid predates the Seila Pyramid.

 Zawiyet el-Meiyitin Pyramid